ibm-cloud-docs/Cloudant/local/configure.md

     > -H "Content-Type: application/json" \
     > -d "{"admins": {"names": ["admin"], "roles": []}, "members": {"names": ["member"], "roles": []}}"
     ```
+    {: codeblock}

     You receive an `{"ok":true}` message after the security is set up.

-    In the preceding example, security is set up for the db1 database only.
-Moreover, only the member user is granted authority to create JSON documents in that database, other than the admin user, who always has authority to create JSON documents.
+    In the preceding example, security is set up for the `db1` database only.
+Moreover, only the `member` user is granted authority to create JSON documents in that database, other than the `admin` user, who always has authority to create JSON documents.

-8. Confirm that access to the db1 database is restricted to
+8. Confirm that access to the `db1` database is restricted to
     authorized users only.

     a.
-Run this command to access the db1 database as an unauthorized user.
+Run this command to access the `db1` database as an unauthorized user.

     `$ curl https://loadbalancer.example.com/db1`

-    An unauthorized user is a user who is not in the _users database.
-When the user is not authorized to access the db1 database, you receive the following error message.
+    An unauthorized user is a user who is not in the `_users` database.
+When the user is not authorized to access the `db1` database, you receive the following error message.

     `{"error":"unauthorized","reason":"You are not authorized to access this db."}`

     b.
-Run this command to access the db1 database as the outsider user.
+Run this command to access the `db1` database as the `outsider` user.

     `$ curl https://loadbalancer.example.com/db1 -u  outsider:ncGfv9bcDBn0`

-    When the outsider user is not authorized to access the db1 database, you receive the following error message.
+    When the `outsider` user is not authorized to access the `db1` database, you receive the following error message.

     `{"error":"unauthorized","reason":"You are not authorized to access this db."}`

     c.
-Run this command to access the db1 database as the member user.
+Run this command to access the `db1` database as the `member` user.

     `$ curl https://loadbalancer.example.com/db1 -u member:f1wu8tvp5gGe`

-    When the member user is authorized to access the database, you receive a message like the one in this example.
+    When the `member` user is authorized to access the database, you receive a message like the one in this example.

     ```sh
     {"db_name":"db1","update_seq":"10-g1AAAAIDeJzLYWBg4MhgTmFQT87JL01JzCtxSEky1INxc